 Why?
-Because cannabis wax can contain up to 90% THC and provide you with an exceptional ‘high.’
-It is also ideal if you suffer from a serious medical condition and are desperate for fast relief from your symptoms.
-Of course, though, cannabis wax is also relatively expensive – it can cost $40+ a gram from some dispensaries.
+Because cannabis wax can contain up to 90% THC and provide you with a truly one-of-a-kind high.
+Wax can also be ideal if you suffer from a serious medical condition and are desperate for fast relief from your symptoms.
+Of course, cannabis wax can also be prohibitively expensive – it can cost as much $50 for a single gram from some dispensaries.

 How is Cannabis Wax Made?

-Then, you strain/filter the liquid several times and allow the alcohol to evaporate, thus leaving behind a sticky, super concentrated THC extract (you can either let the alcohol evaporate on its own, which takes about 24 hours, or you can heat the solution to speed up evaporation).
+Then, you strain/filter the liquid several times and allow the alcohol to evaporate, thus leaving behind a sticky, super-concentrated THC extract (you can either let the alcohol evaporate on its own, which takes about 24 hours, or you can heat the solution to speed up evaporation).